takahirom/roborazzi/README.md

 ![image](https://user-images.githubusercontent.com/1386930/226360316-69080436-c273-469b-bc45-55d73bd99975.png)

-## Why

-Whenever you test with Robolectric, you feel like you are writing tests blindfolded because you cannot see the layout.
-This tool makes the layout visible and provides the necessary information for debugging.

-I believe this tool will create a culture of testing by eliminating the anxiety factor in writing tests.

 ## Why test with JVM instead of testing on Android?

 Because when testing on a device, it is easy for the test to fail due to the device environment, animations, etc.